 Backwards Compatibility

-This ERC introduces a new standard and does not modify any existing standards.
-Existing AI agents can register with this standard without any modifications to their current implementations.
-It is designed to work alongside existing token standards (ERC-20, ERC-721, ERC-1155) and identity standards.
+Existing AI agents already registered via ERC-8004 can undergo verification without changes.
+The standard is designed to work alongside existing token standards (ERC-20, ERC-721, ERC-1155) and identity standards.

 Wallet Security